-The quark-hadron phase transition took place some $10~\mu s$ after the Big Bang and is believed to have been the most important event in the Universe between the electroweak (or SUSY) transition and Big Bang Nucleosynthesis (BBN), see Fig. 1.3.
-Depending on the order of the transition1, several cosmological implications have been postulated [10] such as the formation of strangelets and cold dark-matter (WIMP) clumps, relic magnetic fields, primordial black holes, or baryon fluctuations leading to inhomogeneous nucleosynthesis.
-In any event, the thermodynamics of the QCD transition epoch plays a background role in the determination of various hypothetical dark-matter relic densities (axion, WIMP, . . . see Fig. 1.3, bottom) [11, 12].
+The quark-hadron phase transition took place some $10 \,\mu s$ after the Big Bang and is believed to have been the most important event in the Universe between the electroweak (or SUSY) transition and Big Bang Nucleosynthesis (BBN), see figure 1.3.
+Depending on the order of the transition49, several cosmological implications have been postulated [13] such as the formation of strangelets and cold dark-matter (WIMP) clumps, relic magnetic fields, primordial black holes, or baryon fluctuations leading to inhomogeneous nucleosynthesis.
+In any event,